 Hint: Bench test the User Experience (UX).
 Shadow them and do what they do in the real world, and if you find it cumbersome or unintuitive, get it changed so it works for them.

-The one question all FM employers need to ask themselves
+The one question all Facilities Management employers need to ask themselves

 How can you leverage technology and innovation in your company to better engage your remote working employees?